sigsum/sigsum/log.md

-4. A verifier receives a data item together with a proof of logging (the distribution mechanism is considered out of scope of the sigsum system), and verifies, off-line, that the proof is valid and complies with policy.
-Policy defines which logs are considered known and which witnesses are trusted.
+4. A verifier receives a data item together with a proof of logging (the distribution mechanism is considered out of scope of the sigsum system), and verifies, offline, that the proof is valid and complies with the verifier's policy.
+The policy defines which logs are considered known and which witnesses are trusted.

-5. A monitor periodically requests latest tree head and corresponding leaves from one or more logs.
+5. A monitor periodically requests the latest tree head and corresponding leaves from one or more logs.
 It ensures that the tree head carries recent cosignatures by trusted witnesses, and that the monitor gets all the leaves that make up the published tree head.
-A monitor usually has particular interest in certain submission keys, and will output all leafs including signatures by those keys, to enable detection of unexpected or unauthorized signatures.
+A monitor usually has particular interest in certain submission keys, and will output all leaves including signatures by those keys, to enable detection of unexpected or unauthorized signatures.

 ### Related documentation